open-guides/og-aws/README.md

 -	🔸Managing lots of Lambda functions is a workflow challenge, and tooling to manage Lambda deployments is still immature.
 -	🔸AWS’ official workflow around managing function [versioning and aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) is painful.
 -	❗📜 Currently [as of October, 2016](https://github.com/open-guides/og-aws/pull/199/files/c99bddb4ee2437587f1e188d47be2bb1da01f81d#r83529126) Lambda functions can sometimes stop working for 2-3 minutes for failure recovery purposes according to a support ticket answer from Lambda development team.
 They are working to prevent this in the future.
+- 🔸 While adding/removing S3 buckets as triggers for Lambda function, this error may occur: "There was an error creating the trigger: Configuration is ambiguously defined.
+Cannot have overlapping suffixes in two rules if the prefixes are overlapping for the same event type."
+In this case, remove the trigger manually by going to the "Properties" section of the S3 bucket, under "Events", remove the Lambda event.
 -	🔸 At the time of writing (12 December 2016) Dead Letter Queues are only available in the Ohio (us-east-2) region.

 ### Lambda Code Samples